triciacodes/coding-log/log.md

 ### Day 7A: July 3, 2017

 **Today's Progress**: I didn't make progress on personal projects, but I worked for around 4–5 hours on a [LaunchCode](https://www.launchcode.org/lc101) project.
 I was on a roll, and wanted to keep on going instead of breaking to work on a CodePen.
+I'm working on a user sign-up form with Python and Flask, that needs to have multiple validation points.
 I've decided I don't want to count days like these to my 100 Days of Code challenge, but I do want to give myself a break if I've worked at least a couple of hours on projects for school and want to keep going (actual projects, not learning).

 **Thoughts:** Met up with Hailey and Ruby from LaunchCode and had a successful work session at Grand Central Bakery on Fremont.
 It's a pretty good place to work in the afternoon.
 Very quiet, and a nice big table.
 I worked for a couple of hours at home by myself later in the evening.